Maternal Birth Trauma & Post Traumatic Stress Disorder

 When we experience an event our brain performs a scan to see if there was an earlier event with the same or similar content.
 During earlier events the emotions which originally occurred are presented once again in order for us to know how to handle the situation - how to respond.
 Feelingwise, we may react by becoming cautious, happy, etc. - depending on what the scanning discovered in our memory both repressed and conscious.
 However, if the earlier happening was traumatic we may feel in the present as we had felt in the past.
 So, if we almost died while being born, we might have an unreasonable terror of death now and become a severe hypochrondriac and never know the cause.

 What the birthing mother feels in the post birth period may be what she felt when she herself was born but immediately repressed.
 She can now become a victim of PTSD because giving birth triggers her memory of her own birth.
-The hormones which were coursing both in her mother's body and in her body also remind her of the earlier event.
+One factor is that the hormones which were coursing both in her mother's body and in her body remind her of the earlier event.
 They help to trigger the unconscious but coded memory of the earlier traumatic event.
+(See article Being Born and Giving Birth )

 In the birth canal she might have felt like she was dying - that the situation was hopeless.
 In giving birth the mother might tap into these earlier memories and it feels to her like she is dying in the present.
 She may also feel helpless and hopeless now because she felt hopeless and helpless then.
 The repressed memory is the source of the PTSD event.